RX-0-95/ecem202a_project/docs/report.md

 Challenges of this project include design pipeline for the smart camera system, taks schedule inside the embedded system.
 How to make the camera transfer image to the central server while performing neural network inference and how to make the smart camera work tightly with the central server are important tasks in this project.The main hardware of this project includes two Raspberry Pi Pico, one is used for the smart camera system and another one is used as a programmer to program and debug the other Pico.
 One Arducam used to capture images and one MacBook and Raspberry Pi 3B+ used as a central server connected to Raspberry Pi Pico serial port via TTL USB adapter.
 One the software side, the entire program uses C and C++ with the GNU compiler.
 The software build system is CMake, and uses FreeRTOS as the real time operating system.
 The program also uses neural networks in both the camera module and the central server.
 In the Pico, the neural network is implemented  using Tensorflow lite, in the central server, the neural network is implemented based on Pytorch.

-This section should cover the following items:

-* Motivation & Objective: What are you trying to do and why? (plain English without jargon)
-* State of the Art & Its Limitations: How is it done today, and what are the limits of current practice?
-* Novelty & Rationale: What is new in your approach and why do you think it will be successful?
-* Potential Impact: If the project is successful, what difference will it make, both technically and broadly?
-* Challenges: What are the challenges and risks?
-* Requirements for Success: What skills and resources are necessary to perform the project?
-* Metrics of Success: What are metrics by which you would check for success?
+The success of the project will be evaluated on the accuracy of the system's person detection.
+Also, the performance improvement of the system with the central server and RTOS in various ways.

 # 2. Related Work

+The edge AI has been a popular topic for the last few years and seems like it’s becoming an even more important topic in both research and application.
+Tensorflow is one of the most popular neural network frameworks, and it provides a lite version for  edge devices called Tensorflow lite (TFlite) <cite>[Tflite][1]</cite>.

+Object detection is under fast iteration and improvement recently, most of the success methods rely on neural networks.
+There are light weight models like Mobilenet <cite>[Howard][2]</cite> that aim to reduce the size and inference time of the neural network model.
+Relatively complex but powerful network YOLO <cite>[Redmon][3]</cite> is not only used to detect objects but also perform semantic segmentation.

+Although most microcontrollers do not support multi-threading like CPU, there's a real-time operating system (RTOS) that allows task concurrency inside the microcontroller.
+FreeRTOS is a widely used light weight RTOS that has low overhead <cite>[Tao][4]</cite> in task scheduling and good portability.

 # 3. Technical Approach
 ![hardware](media/cam_flowchart.jpg)
 Above graph shows the hardware and the working pipeline of the system.
 The Arducam and the Raspberry Pi pico can be treated as a smart camera system with limited built-in AI capability and the Raspberry Pi or the computer served as a central server in this project.
 The Arducam will capture the image in YUV422 format (YUVU) and transfer it to Pico through SPI interface.
 The Pico will perform motion detection and if it detects motion then persone detection using TFlite will be triggered.
 All those tasks are scheduled using the Real Time Operating System (RTOS) called FreeRTOS.
 The details of the implementation will be mentioned in the next section.

 Although I only have one camera module available for this project, the system is actually optimized for **multi-camera** systems.
-Inspired by the FreeRTOS’s task priority system, I designed a dynamic priority queue system.
+Inspired by the FreeRTOS’s task priority system, I designed a dynamic priority system.
 The priority queue system will continuously update each camera’s priority based on the computational result inside the Pico and the result from the central server.
 The camera with higher priory will have their data process first in the central server.
-The implementation detail will be mentioned later in the priority queue system section.
+The implementation detail will be mentioned later in the priority system section.

 ## 3.1 Raspberry Pi Pico Arducam System
 The purpose of the Pico Arducam system is to first capture the image and transfer it to the central server.
 After the image is transferred, the Pico will perform motion detection.
 The implementation of the motion detection is simple yet efficient.
 A frame difference is computed after every new image captured, this is simply done by applying pixel-wise subtraction between current frame and previou frame.
 Then instead of applying complex operations like conturor find,I simply find the number of pixels with value above a certain preset threshold.
 If the number of those pixels are greater than 2 percent of the total pixels in the image, then consider that there is motion between two frames.
 The reason for such a simple design is because the motion detection will take place after every image capture, so it needs to be fast.
 In Fact the entire motion detection only takes 2ms in the Pico.